Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

-\textit{38.
-Timelike parabolic-circular web}\ \ (timelike rotational web II) \textbf{4.3.ii} \ $\langle w, w \rangle = -1, \ \ A = J_{-1}(0) \oplus J_1(0) \oplus J_1(a), \ \ a > 0$ If $A_c$ is diagonalizable with real distinct eigenvalues, then we may set the least of them to $0$ by geometric equivalence in $w^{\bot}$. $L$ is irreducible, and using equations \eqref{axialICTa}-\eqref{ICTmetric}, we obtain the transformation equations between Cartesian coordinates and the induced separable coordinates, as well as the form of the metric in the separable coordinates: \\
+\textbf{4.3.ii.} $\langle w, w \rangle = -1$, $A = J_{-1}(0) \oplus J_1(0) \oplus J_1(a)$, $a > 0$.
+If $A_c$ is diagonalizable with real distinct eigenvalues, then we may set the least of them to $0$ by geometric equivalence in $w^{\bot}$. $L$~is irreducible, and using equations \eqref{axialICTa}--\eqref{ICTmetric}, we obtain the transformation equations between Cartesian coordinates and the induced separable coordinates, as well as the form of the metric in the separable coordinates.